visma-thomasskjorten/visma-oss-contribution-model/contributing-to-open-source.md

 # Improving documentation

-People who like writing documentation without pay are precious and should be celebrated whenever possible.
-If you find errors or missing documentation and like to patch the gap, it is generally very welcome.
+There are not that many people who enjoy writing documentation for free, so open source can be lacking in documention.
+If you find errors or missing documentation and like to patch the gap, it will be much appreciated by the maintainers.

 Most projects maintain the documentation as part of the code repository, either as markdown files or inline code documentation